wassafshahzad/health-tech-assignment/ReadMe.md

 4. Run **docker-compose up**
 5. Go to localhost:8004/docs to visit the swagger API.
 6. Use the api's define there to test the app.
+7. You can use the id from 1-5 for doctors and patient ids for interaction creations.